mutlu-java/Portfolio-Manager/README.md

 # Stock Price Visualization App

-This application fetches and visualizes stock price data using Yahoo Finance API.
+This application fetches and visualizes and fetches important  stock price data using Yahoo Finance API.
 It consists of a Node.js/Express backend and a React frontend with Recharts for data visualization.
+You can create your portfolio and can monitor your portfolio's worth.

 ## To Do
+-Learn useMemo to prevent instant loss of data and apply in components -Create a Portfolio holder component
+-Apply Efficient Frontier for selected stocks and visualize stock allocations

-- Search Bar api connection- currently functions well but needs an improvement
+- Search Bar api connection- currently functions well but needs an improvement/ done
-- Portfolio Component
+- Portfolio Component/ done

 ## Project Structure